Wkkkkk/hello_ros2/README.md

 ## Objective

-This repository aims to integrate grpc and ROS2 framework which supports action/service/topic-based communication between nodes.
+This repository aims to integrate async-gRPC and ROS2 framework to support action/service/topic-based communication.

-The framework should be easy to use and supports several different means of message transmission.
+The framework should be easy to use and support both common and user-defined data types.

-It receives both common and user-defined data types, which are handled by independent nodes of the system.
+It's worth noting that all tasks are handled by independent nodes of the system.

-## Build
-TODO: add docker

-TODO: add launch file

 ## Node dependency graph
 ![avatar](./docs/dep.png)